The Legacy of Sir Randol Fawkes

 Book cover featuring a smiling man in a dark suit with a red tie, with the title 'The Faith That Moved the Mountain' and the subtitle 'A Memoir of a Life and The Times' by Sir Randal F. Fawkes.

-Randol Fawkes Labour Day
+Randol Fawkes

 Through The Years